Bachelor of Architecture, The University of Houston, 1980

 Currently an associate professor at Georgia Institute of Technology, LeBlanc teaches architectural design studios, furniture design and image making/drawing.
 LeBlanc’s prolific design and research projects at the scale of urban design/planning, infrastructure, architecture, interior design, and furniture design have been published and have received awards.

 LeBlanc received a Bachelor of Architecture in 1980 from the University of Houston, and in 1982, he received a Master of Architecture from Harvard University.
 He previously was an assistant professor at the University Of Virginia School Of Architecture, and was an associate professor at Harvard University for six years.

 LeBlanc is a registered architect in Georgia and with NCARB.

 LeBlanc teaches across the disciplines of various design fields, ranging in scale from furniture to architecture, to urban design, with issues of representation, health and sustainability providing continuity.
 He teaches architectural design studios, theory seminars, a furniture design seminar/workshop and image making drawing studios.
 His teaching and research interests also include the relation of architecture to painting and film.
 In addition to teaching as an associate professor of architecture at Georgia Institute of Technology, he maintains a professional design office.

-The design work of LeBlanc includes three scales; planning, infrastructure and urban design; architecture, interiors and installations; and furniture.
-Many of his building designs have won awards.
+The design work of LeBlanc includes: furniture and objects; architecture, interiors and installations; planning, and infrastructure and urban design.
+Many of his building designs and projects have won awards.
 His design and research has been exhibited and published widely including: Lotus International; Metropolis magazine; the Harvard Design Magazine; Progressive Architecture; Japan Architecture; and Modulus, the journal of the University of Virginia School of Architecture.